 Since 2017, The Department of Orthopaedics and Traumatology at The University of Hong Kong has launched a pilot program to examine the optimal treatment strategies for spinal cord injury rehabilitation.

 One major component of this pilot program involves the trial use of powered robotic exoskeletons as a means of rehabilitation for spinal injured patients.
-As of 2020, approximately 1000 sessions of exoskeleton training have been performed for clinical service, research, and community projects.
+Between 2018-2020, approximately 1000 sessions of exoskeleton training were performed for clinical service, research, and community projects.
 With the promising results, in 2022 the Hospital Authority officially adopted exoskeleton training in MMRC as a funded service in Hong Kong public hospitals, delivering a total of 3000 sessions of training to SCI patients per year within 3 designated hospitals.